Department of Health

 It is important that doctors, as well as other health professionals working in rural and regional areas of Victoria, have access to continuing professional development (CPD) and training to update their medical skills to improve the quality of primary care practice.

-The Department of Health & Human Services supports a lifelong learning approach to skills development and career progression.
+The department supports a lifelong learning approach to skills development and career progression.
 In the dynamic healthcare industry especially, CPD is essential for health professionals to maintain clinical skills and knowledge, and to continue providing the best quality care to all patients.

 Rural Workforce Agency Victoria